 Lack of Staff Knowledge

 Agile/Scrum needs qualified team members to run it smoothly.
-If the team doesn’t understand what Scrum is about, then they might get into trouble during the project progress.
+If the dedicated software development team doesn’t understand what Scrum is about, then they might get into trouble during the project progress.
 Another consideration is the skills each developer possesses.
 If someone is underqualified and doesn’t get proper training or support it can also destroy all the benefits of using Agile.

 What we do to prevent the risk